random1781/Tenere700/tower/README.md

 ## To do

-I'll be adding much more in the near future, including more detailed instructions with pictures and a comprehensive list of hardware needed.
+I'll be adding much more in the near future, including more detailed installation instructions with pictures and a comprehensive list of hardware needed.

 ## Discussion, feedback, and questions